ilias-kolokousis/ilias-kolokousis/README.md

 # Hi, I'm Ilias 👋

 Berlin-based developer and data analyst.
-Currently studying at **[42 Berlin](https://42berlin.de/)** while working as a marketing attribution analyst — splitting my time between low-level C and high-level dashboards, and enjoying both more than I expected.
+Currently studying at **[42 Berlin](https://42berlin.de/)** while working as a marketing attribution analyst (Werkstudent position) — splitting my time between low-level C and high-level dashboards, and enjoying both more than I expected.

 ## 🔧 What I'm learning